 - 1.1 All National Federations affiliated to the FIM shall adapt their Statutes in order to give proper prominence to the organisation of sustainable events and to the principles of the FIM Environmental Code.
 This Code prescribes regulations and recommendations to improve the relationship between motorcycling and the environment and society. - 1.2 The non-respect of a requirement of the Environmental Code by an organiser or a rider (who is also the person responsible for his team) is liable to a fine, a disqualification from the event or a suspension.
-Moreover, the participant / rider may be liable for the damages caused by his non-respect of the environmental provisions. - 1.3 Where local regulations or legislations are stricter than those contained in the FIM Environmental Code, then the local requirements must be respected.
+Moreover, the participant / rider may be liable for the damages caused by his non- respect of the environmental provisions. - 1.3 Where local regulations or legislations are stricter than those contained in the FIM Environmental Code, then the local requirements must be respected.

-2. ENVIRONMENTAL STEWARD
+2. SUSTAINABILITY STEWARD

-For each FIM Championship, Prize event or classic gathering, the FMNR must appoint an Environmental Steward who shall deal only with environmental aspects and who must have successfully completed a seminar organised by the FIM International Sustainability Commission (hereafter CID).
+For each FIM Championship, Prize event or classic gathering, the FMNR must appoint a Sustainability Steward who shall deal only with environmental aspects and who must have successfully completed a seminar organised by the FIM International Sustainability Commission (hereafter CID).

-Duties of the Environmental Steward:
+Duties of the Sustainability Steward:

-- a) Ensure that the FIM Environmental Code is respected. - b) Have access to all information concerning the event, and must be able to give prior to, during and after the event, recommendations to the Organiser and the President of the Jury or Chief Steward on all aspects of the event related to sustainability. - c) Participate jointly with the organiser to elaborate the Environmental Management Plan and Environmental Management Map and send to the corresponding Sporting Commission coordination the mentioned plan as described in Articles 5.1 and 5.2 of this Code. - d) Draw up a report on the basis of a check-list prepared by the International Sustainability Commission and send it within 48 hours to the FIM Administration (cid@fim.ch).
-A copy must also be handed to the Jury President or Chief Steward, Coordinator of the commission and the FIM Environmental Delegate if present at the event.
-In case of a first non-respect of this point, the Environmental Steward will receive a warning from the FIM through his FMN.
-In case of a second offence, the FIM may pronounce against the Environmental Steward a suspension of the licence of up to 12 months.
-The FIM will also send a warning to the Steward's FMN. - e) Instruct officials during national seminars for the various disciplines. - f) Have the right to attend all open meetings of the International Jury, but without voting rights.

-g) In case of non-respect or violation of the provisions contained in the FIM Environmental Code, the Environmental Steward must immediately fill in the Environment Official Incident Form (Appendix C) and hand it to the Clerk of the Course and the Official Secretary of the event with confirmation in writing, providing details of the infringement.
+- a) Ensure that the FIM Environmental Code is respected. - b) Have access to all information concerning the event, and must be able to give prior to, during and after the event, recommendations to the Organiser and the President of the Jury or Chief Steward on all aspects of the event related to sustainability. - c) Participate jointly with the organiser to elaborate the Environmental Management Plan and Environmental Management Map and send to the corresponding Sporting Commission coordination the mentioned plan as described in Articles 5.1 and 5.2 of this Code. - d) Draw up a report on the basis of an online check-list prepared by the International Sustainability Commission and send it within 48 hours to the FIM Administration (sustainability@fim.ch) using only the online Extranet system (https://extranet.fim.ch).
+A copy must also be sent to the Jury President or Chief Steward, Coordinator of the CTL or relevant sporting commission and the FIM Sustainability Delegate if present at the event.
+In case of a first non-respect of this point, the Sustainability Steward will receive a warning from the FIM through his FMN.
+In case of a second offence, the FIM may pronounce against the Sustainability Steward a suspension of the licence of up to 12 months.
+The FIM will also send a warning to the Steward's FMN. - e) Instruct officials during national seminars for the various disciplines. - f) Have the right to attend all open meetings of the International Jury, but without voting rights. - g) In case of non-respect or violation of the provisions contained in the FIM Environmental Code, the Sustainability Steward must immediately fill in the Environment Official Incident Form (Appendix C) and hand it to the Clerk of the Course and the Official Secretary of the event with confirmation in writing, providing details of the infringement.

-3. FIM ENVIRONMENTAL DELEGATE
+3. FIM SUSTAINABILITY DELEGATE